Apold

 Apold (Trapold) is a commune in Mureș County, Transylvania, Romania.
 It is composed of four villages: Apold, Daia (Denndorf; Dálya or Szászdálya), Șaeș (Schaas; Segesd), and Vulcan (Wolkendorf; Volkány).
+The route of the Via Transilvanica long-distance trail passes through the village of Daia.

+Geography

 The commune is located in the southern part of the county, on the border with Brașov and Sibiu counties.
 Its neighbors are as follows: